fabioquarantini/formchimp/README.md

 *Default*: `form action attribute`

 ## Event Hooks
-These event hooks fire at the same time as their corresponding callbacks (ie. onMailChimpSuccess & onMailChimpSuccess),
+These event hooks fire at the same time as their corresponding callbacks (ie. onMailChimpSuccess & onMailChimpSuccess)

-`mailChimpSuccess` This event is triggered on Mailchip success
+`mailChimpSuccess` : This event is triggered on Mailchip success

-`mailChimpError` This event is triggered on Mailchip errors
+`mailChimpError` : This event is triggered on Mailchip errors

 #### Example:
 ```javascript